-The Great Manchester Wetlands is a diverse landscape of water, fen, wet grassland, wet woodland and lowland raised bog.
+The Great Manchester Wetlands is a unique and diverse landscape of water, fen, wet grassland, wet woodland and lowland raised bog.

-It is a Nature Improvement Area covering some 48,000 hectares, focusing on the Wetlands of Wigan (The Flashes), the mosslands of Chat Moss and Risley Moss to the west and southwest of Manchester, and the Mersey Wetlands corridor stretching from Rixton to Warrington.
+It is a Nature Improvement Area covering some 48,000 hectares, including the wetlands of Wigan (The Flashes), the peatlands of Chat Moss and Risley Moss to the west and southwest of Manchester, and the Mersey wetlands corridor stretching from Rixton to Warrington.

 The Carbon Landscape

-The Carbon Landscape is GM Wetlands' flagship programme, delivering £3m of community, skills, education, heritage, access and habitat restoration and connection projects over five years.
+The Carbon Landscape is Great Manchester Wetlands' flagship project, delivering £3m of community, skills, education, heritage, access and habitat restoration and connection projects over five years.